Myers-web/MyersSportsMedicine/content/the-shoulder/adhesive-capsulitis.md

 description: ""
 ---

 Adhesive capsulitis of the shoulder is characterized by a reduction in shoulder range of motion and pain with movement.
 This condition is commonly referred to as [frozen shoulder]({{< ref "frozen-shoulder.md" >}}), as the shoulder usually becomes "frozen" in place and may become difficult to move at all.
-The causes of ashesive capsulitis are somewhat unknown and the condition tends to develop without a specfic mechanism of injury.
+The causes of adhesive capsulitis are somewhat unknown and the condition tends to develop without a specfic mechanism of injury.

 <br>

 ### What are the Symptoms of Adhesive Capsulitis?
 <hr>
 A shoulder should be able to move in all directions without any stiffness or pain.
-If you aren’t able to do the following with your shoulder, you possibly could be suffering from adhesive capsulitis.
+However, when adhesiv capsulitis develops, the following movements may become more difficult or even painful:

-* Raise your arms out to the sides of your body
+* Raising your arms out to the sides of your body
-* Reach up towards the sky with both arms
+* Reaching up towards the sky with both arms
-* Pretend you are trying to unzip you’re the back of a dress or pull out your wallet from the back of your pants
+* Reaching behind you, like trying to grab something out of the back seat of a car
-* Reach our straight in front of you
+* Pretending you are trying to unzip you’re the back of a dress or pull out your wallet from the back of your pants

-Always consult a doctor if you think you have a medical condition such as this.
-You doctor may be able to diagnose you just by watching you move and listening to your symptoms.
-The doctor may apply pressure to areas of your should to see what exactly is causing pain.
-Xray scans or magnetic resonance imaging (MRI) scans of your shoulder may be required to further check the problems.
+* Reaching out straight in front of you

 <br>

 ### What are the Causes of Adhesive Capsulitis?
 <hr>
-These injuries often occur after you have been less active due to other injuries, such as a torn rotator cuff, broken arm, or surgery recovery.
-These develop when connective tissue in your should joint tightens, which restricts movement of the joint.
-Adults over 40 are more at risk than other age groups, with women being especially prone to the injury.
+Adhesive capsulitis often occurs during periods of inactivity due to other injuries, such as a torn rotator cuff, broken arm, or surgery recovery.
+The inflammation of the shoulder joint caused by such injuries may increase the chances of developing adhesive capsulitis if it goes untreated.
+This inflammation may cause the connective tissue in your shoulder joint to tighten, restricting movement of the joint and promoting the formation of adhesions.
+Age and demographic may also contribute to an increased risk of adhesive capsulitis, with adults over 40, especially women, more prone to this complication.